 [PHOTO OF MR GRAHAM'S INDUCTION]

 THE LIGHTHOUSE CHURCH, BOW – 7TH JULY 1897

-Encouraging reports were given by the worker of the various branches which are being carried on in connection with the chapel including: the Sunday School, tract work, mothers' meetings, men's and young women's Christian societies, band of hope, workmen's home, soup kitchen; young men's devotional class, house-to-house visitation, open air work, drift children's mission, children's Sunday evening services and sick visitations.
+Encouraging reports were given by the workers of the various branches which are being carried on in connection with the chapel including: the Sunday School, tract work, mothers' meetings, men's and young women's Christian societies, band of hope, workmen's home, soup kitchen; young men's devotional class, house-to-house visitation, open air work, Drift Children's Mission, children's Sunday evening services and sick visitations.

 Many of these organisations have been instituted by the energetic Pastor during his four years ministry, and promise to become very useful in the neighbourhood, which is so much in need of every Christian effort that can be put forth.

 HARD TIMES AND CHURCH GROWTH